gilbertchen/duplicacy/GUIDE.md

 initailized before, it will download the storage configuration (stored in the file named *config*) and ignore the options provided in the command line.
 Otherwise, it will create the configuration file from the options and upload the file.

 The initialized storage will then become the default storage for other commands if the -storage option is not specified for those commands.
-This default storage actually has a name, and the name is *default*.
+This default storage actually has a name, *default*.

-After that, it will prepare the the current working directory as the repositor.
+After that, it will prepare the the current working directory as the repository to be backed up.
 Under the hood, it will create a directory named *.duplicacy* in the repository and put a file named *preferences* that stores the snapshot id and encryption and storage options.

 The snapshot id is an id used to distinguish different repositories connected to the same storage.
-It is required for each repository to have a unique snapshot id.
+Each repository must have a unique snapshot id.

-The -e option controls whether or not the encryption will be enabled for the storage.
-If the encryption is enabled, you will be prompted to enter a password.
+The -e option controls whether or not encryption will be enabled for the storage.
+If encryption is enabled, you will be prompted to enter a storage password.

-The chunk size parametes are passed to the variable-size chunking algorithm.
+The three chunk size parametes are passed to the variable-size chunking algorithm.
 Their values are important to the overall performance, espeically for cloud storages.
-If the chunk size is too small, a lot of overhead will be spent in sending requests and receiving responses.
+If the chunk size is too small, a lot of overhead will be in sending requests and receiving responses.
 If the chunk size is too large, the effect of deduplication will be less obvious as more data will need to be transferred with each chunk.

 The compression level parameter is passed to the zlib library.
 Valid values are -1 through 9, with 0 meaning no compression, 9 best compression (slowest), and -1 being the default value (equivalent to level 6).

-Once a storage has been initialized with these parameters, there parameters cannot be modified any more.
+Once a storage has been initialized with these parameters, these parameters cannot be modified any more.

 #### Backup